Soft-wa-re/forge-loop/README.md

 <details>
 <summary>Click to expand the detailed step-by-step walkthrough</summary>

-You can use the ForgeLoop CLI to bootstrap your project, which will bring in the required artifacts in your environment.
+You can use the Specify CLI to bootstrap your project, which will bring in the required artifacts in your environment.
 Run:

 ```bash
 specify init <project_name>